How to Keep Kids Safe on Halloween

 8. Make room in the garage

 If you’re headed out on Halloween, clean the garage and securely store your car in it.
-Children are three times more likely to be struck by a motor vehicle on Halloween than any other day of the year, meaning that parking your car and trick-or-treating on foot is a good idea.
+Accidentally striking a little goblin on Halloween is more likely than you think.
+So parking your car and trick-or-treating on foot is a good idea.
 And when you also consider potential vehicle vandalism and theft, your car is best kept in the garage on Halloween.

 9. Use discretion when opening the door